Sphere-Club/Sphere-Coding-Club/PhotonEdge/Project 2/Project_Contributors.md

-# Task Tracker App
+# Quizzify Game

 ## Overview
-The Task Tracker App is designed to help users organize, manage, and track their tasks efficiently.
-It focuses on improving productivity through a simple, intuitive, and structured task management experience.
+Quizzify is an interactive quiz-based game designed to make learning fun, competitive, and engaging.
+The game challenges users with dynamic questions while providing instant feedback and scoring.

 ## Development Team
-The Task Tracker App was collaboratively developed by:
+The Quizzify Game was collaboratively developed by:
-- **Anish**
+- **Shreyash Atre**
-- **Madhura**
+- **Ayush**
-- **Isha**
+- **Samira**

 ## Project Leadership
-- **Project Lead:** Madhura
+- **Project Lead:** Samira

 ## Contributions
-The team worked on:
+The team contributed to:
-- Designing task creation, updating, and tracking features
+- Designing engaging quiz mechanics and gameplay flow
-- Implementing intuitive workflows for task management
+- Implementing scoring, feedback, and progression logic
-- Ensuring usability, clarity, and responsiveness
+- Ensuring smooth performance and responsiveness
-- Enhancing productivity through clean design and logic
+- Creating an enjoyable and intuitive user experience

 ---

-*Built to plan better, work smarter, and stay on track.*
+*Built to learn, play, and compete.*